saturnlighting/literature-review/README.md

 ## Search strategy

-We searched in two electronic databased (SCOPUS and Web of Science) for studies investigating the impact of road lighting on cycling uptake.
+We searched in two electronic databased (SCOPUS and Web of Science) for studies investigating the impact of road lighting on active travel uptake.
 The query string used for the search is as follows:

 > TITLE-ABS-KEY(“WALK*” OR ”FOOT” OR ”PEDESTRIAN*” OR “BICYCL*” OR
 > ”BIK*” OR “CYCLING” OR “CYCLIST*” OR ”CYCLE HIRE” OR ”WHEEL*” OR